Why The U.S. Embassy In Iraq Became A Target Of Anger Again

 What led to the embassy riot?

-U.S. officials have said that for months Iraqi militias — backed by Iran — have been firing rockets into Iraqi military bases where some U.S. troops and contractors are also stationed.
-On Friday, a rocket attack killed a U.S. contractor.
-The U.S. responded with airstrikes on five compounds in Syria and Iraq belonging to a group it blames for the rocket attack.
-It is an Iranian-backed militia called Kataib Hezbollah, meaning Hezbollah Brigades.
+U.S. officials have said that for months Iraqi militias — backed by Iran — have been firing rockets at Iraqi military bases where some U.S. troops and American contractors are also stationed.
+Last Friday, a rocket attack killed a U.S. contractor in northern Iraq.
+The U.S. responded with airstrikes on five compounds in Syria and Iraq belonging to a group it blames for the rocket attack, the Iranian-backed militia called Kataib Hezbollah, meaning Hezbollah Brigades.
 The militia says at least 25 of its fighters died.

-After funeral processions Tuesday in Baghdad, the militia and its supporters marched into the fortified Green Zone — with Iraqi security looking on — to the walls of the embassy.
+After funeral processions Tuesday in Baghdad, militia members and their supporters marched into central Baghdad and the fortified Green Zone, straight to the U.S. Embassy.
+Iraqi security looked on, but did not intervene initially.

-They didn't breach the high walls and barbed wire of what is one of the world's most heavily protected embassies.
+The militia members, who were not armed, didn't breach the high walls and barbed wire of what is one of the world's most heavily protected embassies.
 But they battered their way into a large guardhouse gate building and set it on fire.
 They also burned a second, small guard post.
-Embassy security reportedly responded with tear gas and stun grenades.
+U.S. Embassy security responded with tear gas and stun grenades.

-Are these connected to the other protests in Iraq?
+Are these events connected to the other protests in Iraq?

-No, these are distinct groups with mostly different — even opposing — views.
+No, these are distinct groups with different — even opposing — views.
 Since early October, hundreds of thousands of Iraqis have been protesting against their government.
 Many are young citizens seeking real representation in a political system dominated by sectarian parties with corrupt leaders.
 They decry the stagnant economy.
-And they rally against foreign influence — namely by Iran.
+And they rally against foreign influence — namely Iran.
 Some demonstrators burned down an Iranian Consulate in southern Iraq in November.

 Those protesters are not the same as the militia members and supporters who attacked the U.S. Embassy.
 In fact, the Iranian-backed militias have opposed and even opened fire on the popular protests.
 Hundreds have been killed since October.

 Iraqi security forces appeared to go easier on the militias on Tuesday, letting them into the Green Zone.
-The Iraqi forces have opened fired on the other protesters attempting the same thing.
+The Iraqi government forces have opened fired on the other protesters attempting the same thing.

 One result of last week's U.S. airstrikes against the militia was this: Whereas many Iraqis had focused their anger on Iran, the airstrikes helped shift that anger back at the U.S. The airstrikes were widely condemned throughout Iraqi politics and made America look like it was once again a foreign power meddling in their affairs.